 This function creates a symbolic link Name2 to the file or directory Name1, on platforms that support symbolic links (most Unix systems).
 Name1 need not exist.
 This function returns ok if the link was successfully created, or {error, Reason}.
 On platforms that do not support symbolic links, {error, enotsup} is returned.

-Missing read or write permissions for the parent directories of Name1 or Name2.
+eacces Missing read or write permissions for the parent directories of Name1 or Name2. eexist Name2 already exists.

-Name 2 already exists.

-Symbolic links are not supported on this platform.
+enotsup Symbolic links are not supported on this platform.